 Read labels to see exactly what is in your selection, then choose the leave-in conditioner that’s best for your hair type.
 When it comes time to apply the product, but don’t overuse; apply only to the ends and not the roots.
 Unless your hair is very damaged, you may only need to apply leave-in conditioner once or twice a week.
 With a little bit of time and the right cream or spray, your locks can be shiny and healthy!

-Best Sulfate-Free Shampoo: Top Recommendations and Reviews 2017
+Best Sulfate-Free Shampoo: Top Picks and Reviews 2017

-Best Curling Wand and Iron: Top Recommendations and Reviews 2017
+Best Curling Wand and Iron: Our Reviews For 2017

-Best Shampoo for Oily Hair: Top Recommendations and Reviews 2017
+Best Shampoo for Oily Hair: Our Top Recommendations for 2017